Spencerbuckner/Ames-Housing-ML-Prediction/README.md

 The first will be feature engineering our numerical columns with **Polynomial Features**.
 Adding these features greatly increases the amount of column calculations and will provide the linear regression with a better score on the model.

-After that, we will be adding **categorical columns** housing data on House Style, Lot Shape, and MS Zoning.
+After that, we will be adding **categorical column** data on House Style, Lot Shape, and MS Zoning.
 This will give us a good sense on additional data that will be pertinent to our model becoming more clear.

 When we combine both of these into a single data frame (43 features total) and perform a linear regression, we achieve a R2 score of 0.87.
 This is a great improvemennt and provides an even clearer model for us to predict housing prices.
 Now with the features that we have specificed, we can say that roughly 87% of the housing data is influenced by our features.
 This is a great step towards finding a good model for our future predictions at XYZ.

-Having a lot of features is great, but what if we wanted to cut back on some while maintaining the same R2 score?
+Having a lot of features is great, but what if we wanted to cut back on some while maintaining relatively the same R2 score?
 This is where we will introduce Lasso Regression.
 With Lasso Regression, we will be able to see what features are actually important and which are not.
-One important thing to note on Lasso Regression, all numerical data must be scaled, this is how the model punishes large magnitudes that may be pulling the data a certain direction.
+One important thing to note on Lasso Regression, all numerical data (besides dummy data) must be scaled, this is how the model punishes large magnitudes that may be pulling the data a certain direction.

 After scaling the above example and implementing Lasso Regression we have the following coefficients: